What is a removable brace?

 What are the criteria for NHS eligibility?

-In April 2006, the NHS introduced new criteria to determine the type of cases that qualify for NHS funded orthodontic treatment.
+In April 2006, the NHS introduced a new criterion called IOTN (Index of Orthodontic Treatment Need) to determine the type of cases that qualify for NHS funded orthodontic treatment.
 It is a complex area but, put simply, it means that milder (cosmetic) conditions are not eligible for treatment.

 You will be assessed at your screening appointment by a specialist orthodontist who will advise whether or not you are eligible for NHS funded treatment.